View James Hayden's Obituary on www.swtimes.com/ and share memories

 James Hayden

-He was preceded in death by his parents, Frank and Lucy Belle (Floyd) Hayden; his wife, Mary Reynolds Hayden; one sister; and two brothers.

 Funeral service will be 10 a.m.
-Saturday, July 20, 2019, at Ocker Memorial Chapel with burial at New Cemetery in Mulberry, under the direction of Ocker Funeral Home in Van Buren.
+Saturday at Ocker Memorial Chapel in Van Burent with burial at New Cemetery in Mulberry.

-He is survived by seven sons, James Hayden, Eddie Hayden, Frank Hayden and Richard Killion, all of Wichita, Kan., Kenneth Killion of Ohio, Lawrence "Ed" Killion of Fort Smith and Patrick Killion of Van Buren; two daughters, Kathy Bobbit of Harrisonville, Mo., and Ruby Stewart of Wichita, Kan.; two sister, Dean Bowman of Witchia and Mary Lee of Rudy; one brother, Richard Hayden of Rudy; and numerous grandchildren and great-grandchildren.
+He is survived by two daughters, Kathy Bobbit of Harrisonville, Mo., and Ruby Stewart of Wichita; seven sons, James, Eddie, Frank and Richard Killion, all of Wichita, Kan., Kenneth Killion of Ohio, Lawrence Killion of Fort Smith and Patrick Killion of Van Buren; two sisters, Dean Bowman of Witchia and Mary Lee of Rudy; a brother, Richard Hayden of Rudy; and numerous grandchildren and great-grandchildren.

-Family will visit with relatives and friends 6-8 p.m.
-Friday at Ocker Funeral Home, 700 Jefferson St., Van Buren.

-Pallbearers will be Roger Hayden, Patrick Killion, Lawrence Killion and Randy Hayden.